wolfbrthr/EraWithOracle/deploy_oracle/deploy_oracle.rst

    .. figure:: images/7a.png

    Era has five built-in SLAs (Gold, Silver, Bronze, Brass, and None).
 SLAs control how the database is backed up.
-This can be with a combination of Continuous, Daily, Weekly Monthly and Quarterly protection intervals.
+This can be with a combination of Continuous, Daily, Weekly, Monthly, and Quarterly protection intervals.

 #.
 From the dropdown menu, select **Profiles**.

    Profiles pre-define resources and configurations, making it simple to consistently provision environments and reduce configuration sprawl.
-For example, Compute Profiles specifiy the size of the database server, including details such as vCPUs, cores per vCPU, and memory.
+For example, Compute Profiles specify the size of the database server, including details such as vCPUs, cores per vCPU, and memory.

 #.
 If you do not see any networks defined under **Network**, click **+ Create > Oracle > Database Server VMs**.